 - Disable options to download, print, and copy for commenters and viewers

-Tips for productive use of Google Sheets as a CRM
+Tips for a productive use of Google Sheets as a CRM

 Here are some tips for using your Google Sheets CRM effectively.